 Milwaukee Magazine’s annual Betty Awards honors our late publisher, Betty Ewens Quadracci, who inspired, led and changed the lives of women in our community and beyond.
 These awards will recognize women in six categories who exemplify particular characteristics of Betty.

-The nomination period is open now through August 15, 2020 and winners will be revealed in our November issue.
-Please submit your nomination here.
+The nomination period is open now through Aug.
+15, 2021 and winners will be revealed in our November issue.
+Please submit your nomination below.

 She lives by the saying “with great risk comes great reward.”
-This woman might be a gutsy entrepreneur, or someone who quit a great job to do something she finds more meaningful.
+This woman might be a gutsy entrepreneur or someone who quit a great job to do something she finds more meaningful.
 She’s a fearless female who acts first and asks questions later.

 Artistic expression was one of Betty’s passions.
 This category belongs to the artist at the very top of her game.
-Whatever her discipline may be, she combines skill, discipline and pure talent to create an oeuvre uniquely her own.
+Whatever her discipline may be, she combines skill, discipline, and pure talent to create an oeuvre uniquely her own.

-She is invested in and excels in an area critical to making Milwaukee a better place for all: communicating, mediating and finding common ground.
+She is invested in and excels in an area critical to making Milwaukee a better place for all: communicating, mediating, and finding common ground.
 You might find her leading a nonprofit, or perhaps she’s an attorney with keen negotiating skills.